docker/docs/datacenter/ucp/2.2/guides/admin/manage-users/create-and-manage-teams.md

 You can extend the user's default permissions by granting them fine-grained permissions over resources.
 You do this by adding the user to a team.

-To create a new team, go to the **UCP web UI**, and navigate to the **Organizations** page.
+To create a new team, go to the UCP web UI, and navigate to the **Organizations** page.

 ![](../../images/create-and-manage-teams-1.png){: .with-border}